 “But as much as I love being outdoors and off the radar, it’s also nice to kick back in cities like Wellington and Queenstown, where there are so many things to see and do that don’t cost a thing.
 Te Papa museum, for instance.”

 Now it’s time for you to take the plunge!

 Backpacking in a faraway country can be a scary prospect.
 But fear can feel like such a silly thing once you have made the jump to start travelling.
 Nans and Taylor both say that the people they have met, whether they are backpackers, expats or locals, have been friendly, encouraging and helpful.
-The very fact that these 2 strangers became travel buddies on day 1 of their trip shows how easy it is here.
+The very fact that these two strangers became travel buddies on day one of their trip shows how easy it is here.

 We couldn’t say it better than Nans: “It’s normal to be scared.
 It’s a new experience, a new country, and maybe a new language too.
 But when you face your fears you will do the things you won’t regret… You will meet new friends, will have new experiences, and the Kiwis are so friendly.
 For me, travelling in New Zealand was my best decision so far.”